menu

 Demographics

-The percentage of people in Repton who are college-educated is somewhat higher than the average US community of 21.84%: 25.32% of adults in Repton have at least a bachelor's degree.
+The education level of Repton citizens is a little higher than the average for US cities and towns: 24.38% of adults in Repton have at least a bachelor's degree.

 Repton is an extremely ethnically-diverse town.
 The people who call Repton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Repton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Repton include English, German, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Repton include English, German, Italian, Yugoslavian, and Other West Indian.

 The most common language spoken in Repton is English.
 Other important languages spoken here include Tagalog and African languages.